-Enhanced luminal breast tumor response to antiestrogen therapySeptember 3rd, 2013 in Cancer /
+Enhanced luminal breast tumor response to antiestrogen therapySeptember 3, 2013 in Medicine & Health / Cancer

 Breast cancer can be divided into 4 major subtypes using molecular and genetic information from the tumors.
 Each subtype is associated with different prognosis and should be taken into consideration when making treatment decisions.